 The Arts and Education Council is reviewing all applications as scheduled in a virtual environment.
-In-person panel allocations will be rescheduled when governmental stay at home mandates expire.
 Please see below for specific updates:

-- stARTup Creative Competition: In adherence with the City of St. Louis’ stay at home order, the Arts and Education Council will postpone the committee review and finalist presentation meetings until we can meet in person.
+- stARTup Creative Competition: The Arts and Education Council will postpone the committee review and finalist presentation meetings until we can meet in person.
 We will keep all applicants informed as we have additional information.

 - PNC Program Grants: PNC Program Grants are currently being reviewed virtually by the Arts and Education Council’s grants and programs committee.
-In adherence with the City of St. Louis’ stay at home order, the Arts and Education Council will postpone the allocation meeting for PNC Program Grants until we can meet in person.
+The Arts and Education Council will postpone the allocation meeting for PNC Program Grants until we can meet in person.
 We will keep all applicants informed as we have additional information.

-- Operating Support Grants: Operating Support applications are due April 24, 2020 at 3:00 p.m.
-Please continue to work on your applications.
-Grant applications will be reviewed virtually.
+- Operating Support Grants: Operating Support category is closed for 2020/2021.
 At this moment, the allocation meeting of the Arts and Education Council’s grants and programs committee is scheduled for mid-May.
 If the grant panel review meeting needs to be postponed or rescheduled, we will inform all grant applicants.

-- Katherine Dunahm Fellowship: The next Katherine Dunham Fellowship will take place in Spring 2021.
+- Katherine Dunham Fellowship: The next Katherine Dunham Fellowship will take place in Spring 2021.
 Applications for the spring 2021 cohort will be extended through October 15, 2020.

 For questions regarding grants and programs, please contact Grants and Programs Director Cynthia Davis at Cynthia-D@KeepArtHappening.org or 314.289.4007.